top of page

 But wait, there’s more!

 There is another subset of comments online that expose the fact that people haven’t bothered to actually read Netflix’s policies, yet are quick on the keyboard to make up scenarios in their heads.
-Like these:

 “I own multiple houses, now I need multiple accounts.”
 (Must be nice.)